SirWumpus/koa-ip-cidr/README.md

 * `options`;
   - `blacklist`: Optional array of IPv4 and/or IPv6 CIDR masks to reject.
   - `whitelist`: Optional array of IPv4 and/or IPv6 CIDR masks to allow.
+  - `throw`: Set true to throw an error instead of returning HTTP status 403.

 When `options` is not specified, then the default is `{ whitelist: [ "::1", "127.0.0.0/8" ] }`.